rakeshjoshi9999/weather-app/README.md

     API_KEY_GC<br>
     API_KEY_WEATHER<br>

-4.run `node app.js -a "address"` to get the weather details of the address entered.
+4. run `node app.js -a "address"` to get the weather details of the address entered.

 Ex. `node app.js -a "Electronic City,Bengaluru,560100"`,<br>

     `node app.js -a 560048`

 The weather-app gets the address from the user and converts the loction into latitude and longitudes using Google maps Geocode API and<br>